 The amount of ASM transmissions on a specific channel shall be adopted to the channel loading on that channel.

-The maximum number of slots allocated by one station on one channel shall not exceed 50 slots over a period of one minute (2.2% duty cycle).
+The maximum number of slots allocated by one station on one channel shall not exceed 50 slots over a period of one minute (2.2% duty cycle), excluding up to 22 slots available for use for retransmission of addressed data.
+No more than three re-transmission attempts of the same data shall be made.

-B 4.3.1 Mandatory quiet times
+Mandatory quiet times